Nemitha-prs/Calculator/README.md

-# Calculator
+# calculator
-This is a simple calculator
+ - this is a simple calculator

+code ownner : Nemitha Prabashwara